 We provide a newsletter every half term which keeps you updated about events and includes information about what the children will be learning about as well as ideas for learning activities at home.

 We encourage parents to read to their child every day and children choose a book to share at home each week.
-Parents are invited to write comments about the book they have read together to their child's on-line Learnng Journal.
+Parents are invited to upload photographs and comments about the book they have read together to their child's on-line Learnng Journal.

-Each child has an on-line Learning Journey called Tapestry.
+Each child has an on-line Learning Journal called Tapestry.
 This is a record of their progress, and includes observations and photographs of the child playing and learning.
 Your child’s Key Person will upload at least 3 observations per term and include their ‘Next steps’ for learning.
-Parents are given a log in and are invited to contribute to their child’s Learning Journey with things they have been doing at home.
+Parents and carers are given a log in and are invited to contribute to their child’s Learning Journal with things they have been doing at home.
 This helps us to get a better understanding of your child’s learning and development and to plan activities to support and extend it.

-Supporting your child’s learning at home Activity Sheets
+Information sheets to support your child’s learning at home

-Click on the following links to access our Activity Sheets to Supporting Your Child’s Learning at Home
+Click on the following links to access our Information Sheets to support your child’s learning at home